777arc/textbook/content/digital_modulation.rst

 *******************
 Question: Why can’t we directly transmit the ethernet signal shown in the figure above?
 There are many reasons, the biggest two being:

-1. Low frequencies require *huge* antennas
+1. Low frequencies require *huge* antennas, and the signal above contains frequencies down to DC (0 Hz).
+We can’t transmit DC.
 2. Square waves take an excessive amount of spectrum for the bits per second--recall from the :ref:`freq-domain-chapter` chapter that sharp changes in time domain use a large amount of bandwidth/spectrum:

 .. image:: ../_images/square-wave.svg